storesafe/cordova-sqlite-storage/README.md

   - Known issue with database names that contain certain US-ASCII punctuation and control characters (see below)
 - The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
 - Android versions supported: 2.3.3 - 8.1, P (API levels 10 - 27, P), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
-- iOS versions supported: 8.x / 9.x / 10.x / 11.x (see [deviations section](#deviations) below for differences in case of WKWebView)
+- iOS versions supported: 8.x / 9.x / 10.x / 11.x, see [deviations section](#deviations) below for differences in case of WKWebView (using cordova-plugin-wkwebview-engine)
 - FTS3, FTS4, and R-Tree are fully tested and supported for all target platforms in this version branch.
 - Default `PRAGMA journal_mode` setting (*tested*):
   - Android with builtin android.database implementation (as selected using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`): `persist` (pre-8.0) / `truncate` (Android 8.0, 8.1) / `wal` (Android P)